Robotics Case Studies

 Quad Robot Waterjet Cutting Cell Assists Automotive Client with Increasing Accuracy, Productivity and Quality.

-Tech-Con Automation Incorporated Posted 09/17/2013Our client, a leading global supplier of automotive components and systems, required an increase in production volumes in contour cutting of automotive interior components including periphery, holes and various geometries.
+Shape Process Automation (formerly Tech-Con Automation) Posted 09/17/2013Our client, a leading global supplier of automotive components and systems, required an increase in production volumes in contour cutting of automotive interior components including periphery, holes and various geometries.
 Our team’s approach, incorporating FLOW International UHP equipment, was to design, manufacture, assemble, test and install our Quad Robot Waterjet cutting cell for this top tier automotive interiors supplier.